The Healing Magic of Hummingbirds for Creatives:

 You’ll be surprised at how inexpensive (like ten bucks) and how easy (like 10 minutes) it is to set up a feeder.

 So let’s dive into the 4 quick steps ornithologists and hummingbird rescuers say you’ll need to take to help (you) and your area hummers thrive.

 You don’t need a fancy feeder.
 Simple is best.

 Buy a feeder where the base comes off because those kinds of feeders are easy to clean.

 Choose a feeder where hummingbirds can perch while drinking.
 Several ornithologists, I spoke to agree with me that the “First Nature 3051” is great.
 It has a seating rail, is easy to clean and is only about 10 bucks online.

-Don’t forget to pick up an inexpensive set of wee brushes to clean out the plastic openings the hummingbirds sip the nectar through while you are on Amazon.
+Don’t forget to pick up an inexpensive set of wee brushes to clean out the plastic openings the hummingbirds sip the nectar through.

 Speaking of nectar, it’s so simple to make.